home-assistant/home-assistant.io/source/_components/notify.html5.markdown

 1. Open Home Assistant in Chrome or Firefox.
 2. Open the sidebar and click the Services button at the bottom (shaped like a remote control), located below the Developer Tools.
 3. From the Services dropdown, search for your HTML5 notify service (e.g., notify.NOTIFIER_NAME) and select it.
-4. In the Service Data text box enter: {"message":"hello world"}, then press the CALL SERVICE button.
+4. In the Service Data text box enter: `{"message":"hello world"}`, then press the CALL SERVICE button.
 5. If everything worked you should see a popup notification.

 ### {% linkable_title Usage %}